bignerdranch/Deferred/README.md

 ```

 `bind` and `map`, like `upon`, execute on a concurrent background thread by
-default (once the instance has been filled).  `bindQueue` and `mapQueue` are
+default (once the instance has been filled), unless a different queue is
+passed when the `Deferred` instance is created. `bindQueue` and `mapQueue` are
-available if you want to specify the GCD queue for the closure to run on.
+available if you want to specify the GCD queue as the consumer.

 ### Combining Deferreds